visgl/loaders.gl/docs/developer-guide/creating-loaders-and-writers.md

 A loader must define a parser function for the format, a function that takes the loaded data and converts it into a parsed object.

 Depending on how the underlying loader works (whether it is synchronous or asynchronous and whether it expects text or binary data), the loader object can expose the parser in a couple of different ways, specified by provided one of the parser function fields.

+## Dependency Management

+In general, it is recommended that loaders are "standalone" and avoid importing `@loaders.gl/core`. `@loaders.gl/loader-utils` provides a small set of shared loader utilities.